at2005/p9-integrator/README.md

 Run the binary on a GPU node using `./bin/mint` with a set of command line arguments:

 - `-c` specifies the path to the JSON config file.
-For an example of what this should look like, check out examples/test.json
+For an example of what this should look like, check out the examples directory

 ### Optional: